gouniverse/entitystore/README.md

 # Entity Store

-Modern "schemales" storage using a relational (SQL) database.
+Modern "schemaless" storage using a relational (SQL) database.
 Document database interface for relational databases.

 ## Features
 - Ultimate flexibility and convenience, no schema changes
 - Implemented via an EAV (entity-attribute-value) pattern to keep the relational structure and avoid blobs (JSON) fields
 - Single store can store unlimited number of entities of any type